FrancescoAlosa/francescoalosa.github.io/_pages/workingpapers.md

 # <center> Work in Progress </center>

 The Gendered Effect of Working from Home (joint with L. Khoury (University Paris Dauphine-PSL) and Y. Souidi (Institut des politiques publiques))  <br/>
-Big-box Stores, Local Employment and City Shape (joint with L. Khoury (University Paris Dauphine-PSL)) <br/>
+Big-box Stores, Local Employment and City Shape (joint with L. Khoury (University Paris Dauphine-PSL) and A. Lapierre (University Paris Dauphine-PSL)) <br/>
 A Criterion to Evaluate Social Welfare when Risk Preferences are Heterogeneous.  <br/>

 [//]: This java script is the button to show abstract